nmbr73/Shaderfuse/README.md

 Installation
 ------------

-Just copy the whole folder resp. clone the repository into your `Fusion/Fuses/` directory (macOS: `~/Library/Application Support/Blackmagic Design/DaVinci Resolve/`; Windows 10: `%APPDATA%\\Blackmagic Design\\DaVinci Resolve\\Support\\`) or pick and choose only the .fuse files you are interested in and copy them into the target folder.
+Just copy the whole folder resp. clone the repository into your `Fusion/Fuses/` directory, or pick and choose only the `.fuse` files you are interested in and copy them into the target folder.
+If you don't know how to clone a repository or if you don't know where to find the `Fusion/Fuses/` folder, don't bother - in this case it's just not the right kind of installation for you and we have other options to offer.

 Alternatively you can also use the installer: drag'n'drop the `Shadertoys_Installer.lua` onto you Fuison working area, perform the installation and restart DaVinci Resolve.